iter8-tools/iter8/content/concepts/anatomy_of_an_iter8_experiment.md

 ---
-menuTitle: Experiment
+menuTitle: Anatomy of an iter8 Experiment
-title: Experiment CRD
+title: Anatomy of an iter8 Experiment
-weight: 20
+weight: 10
 summary: Introduction to iter8 experiment
 ---